May 31, 2023

 Psychology Dictionary

 Behaviour can be simply understood as how we express our personality – our actions, conduct, or mannerisms.
 We observe a person’s behaviour, for example, in the way they respond to various situations, challenges, and tasks they are presented with in their personal and professional lives.
-We are essentially ‘behaving’ all the time reacting to every situation, adapting how we want to respond.
+We are essentially ‘behaving’ all the time, reacting to every situation, adapting how we want to respond.

-The problem with personality profiling
+The problem with personality tests

-While personality profiling has been used for decades to help individuals understand their innate tendencies and preferences, as well as for companies to better understand their employees, it has some significant limitations for application:
+While personality profiling has been used for decades to help individuals understand their tendencies and preferences, as well as for companies to better understand their employees, it has some significant limitations for application:

 1. One of the primary issues is that personality tests can ‘box’ users into one personality type, which users can feel does not accurately reflect how they can flex and adapt to the need of the moment.

 3. BEHAVIOURS ARE CONTEXTUAL: personality is unlikely to change in two different meetings, but behaviours can and probably should change, depending on the aims of the meeting and the people present.
+It is appropriate and much more effective to discuss a person's behaviour as part of their personal development in different contexts, than their personality.

 Ultimately, it is the way people behave in response to their colleagues and team members, and to challenges that their organisations throws at them, that really affects how well both they and the organisation develop and perform.